hangrybear666/08-devops-bootcamp__jenkins/README.md

     50000 and 8080 for Jenkins, 22 for ssh.

+8. Create Docker Hub Credentials and Repo

+    a.
+Sign up to Docker Hub https://hub.docker.com/ and create a personal access token at https://app.docker.com/settings/personal-access-tokens/

+    b.
+Save the Docker Hub Credentials in your `.env` file

+    c.
+Then create a new private Repository and add the URL as well
+    ```
+    DOCKER_HUB_USER=xxx
+    DOCKER_HUB_TOKEN=xxx
+    DOCKER_HUB_REPO=hangrybear/devops_bootcamp
+    ```

 ## Usage (Demo Projects)

 0. Install docker and start jenkins in docker (dind) on remote VPS and install node and npm inside jenkins-dind container